If you are looking for a table top herbal infuser with state of the art built-in sensors, the Noids may be the device for you! Noids Green Website

 GLASS

-The glass set features a beaker style glass vessel equipped with built-in sensors to ensure the product is kept at the correct temperature at all times.
 The vessel contains measurement markings so the user can determine the volume of product and solvent.
 The top of the vessel is frosted and outfitted with a silicone grip that allows the user to pick up the glass while it is still hot without the risk of burning themselves, while also providing grip.
-The glass should be topped with the included silicone dish lid.
-The lid acts as a cover to lock in vapors while infusing, as well as an evaporation dish for further evaporation of ethanol from the end product, if needed.

 FILTER